Fine Bindings and Sets

 New York: Charles Scribner's Sons, 1926.

-First edition of Hemingway's first novel, one of 1250 printed.
-Octavo, bound in full morocco by the Harcourt Bindery, gilt titles and ruling to the spine, raised bands, double gilt ruled to the front and rear panels, gilt signature of Hemingway to the front panel, marbled endpapers, all edges gilt.
+First edition, early printing of Hemingway's first major novel.
+Octavo, bound in full morocco by the Harcourt Bindery, gilt titles to the spine, raised bands, gilt ruled to the front and rear panels, Hemingway signature in gilt to the front panel, marbled endpapers, all edges gilt.
 In fine condition.
-An exceptional presentation.

 -